Lympstone Village railway station

 Lympstone Village railway station serves the village of Lympstone in Devon, England.
+It is a stop on the Avocet Line between Exeter and Exmouth.

 History

-Lympstone station was opened with the railway on 1 May 1861.
-It was renamed Lympstone Village in the 1990s to avoid confusion with the new Lympstone Commando railway station that had opened on 3 May 1976.
+Lympstone station was opened along with the railway on 1 May 1861.
+It was renamed 'Lympstone Village' in 1991 to avoid confusion with the new Lympstone Commando railway station that had opened on 3 May 1976.

-Following the privatisation of British Rail it was operated by Wales & West, latterly Wessex Trains, until 31 March 2006 when the franchise was taken over by First Great Western.
+Following the privatisation of British Rail, the service was operated by Wales & West, latterly Wessex Trains; on 31 March 2006, the franchise was taken over by First Great Western.